 Fall was upon them in Abilene, Texas.
 Overcast skies and the crisp 58-degree air resembled the breath of a peppermint.
 The wind?
 Seventeen miles per hour with a 12 miles per hour tailwind.
 Sixty-nine yards was all that stood in the way of Ove Johansson and history.

-Forty-three years ago, Johansson kicked a 69-yard field goal against East Texas State, becoming the record-holder for longest field goal in college football history.
+Forty-four years ago, Johansson kicked a 69-yard field goal against East Texas State, becoming the record-holder for the longest field goal in college football history.

 Homecoming weekend brought the crowd on Oct.
 16, 1976 to Abilene Christian University and Shotwell Stadium.
 The stands were brimming with students, faculty, staff, parents, alumni.
 They knew one record would be broken that day.
 Wilbert Montgomery was a touchdown shy of surpassing fellow Mississippi native Walter Payton's career collegiate touchdown record (63).
 What they didn't know of was the dialogue that preceded the game between ACU teammates Johansson and Montgomery.
 Both agreed to set records that day.